 Most people know that if a person slips and falls while at your business, you could be at fault.
-It does not matter if you rent or own your building, if someone suffers an injury, he or she may file a lawsuit against you.
+It does not matter if you rent or own your building, someone who suffers an injury on the premises may file a lawsuit against you.

-As a business owner, you need to maintain a safe premises, explains Forbes.
+As a business owner, you need to maintain a safe premises.
 To do so, avoid the mistakes that some owners make when it comes to premises liability.

 Remember that if someone suffers from an injury on your property, you are liable.
 As a business, you must protect the safety of your guests and staff.
 You and your employees should monitor workspaces and the grounds.

 Sometimes, you cannot fix the problem right away.
 If this is the case, then you must warn everyone about the problem.
 If there is a spill and you still must gather supplies to take care of it, then you need to put up a sign so that everyone can avoid the hazard.

 Once discovered, you must correct the issue at hand.
 Even if you only suspect a problem, you are liable for any damages that occur due to the problem.
 If you know that there is a spill in an aisle and refuse to take care of it, assuming someone else will and someone slips and falls, the liability is yours.
 If it is icy outside and you figure someone else salted the steps, then when someone falls, you may face a lawsuit.